mastrogiovanni/katacoda-scenarios/mfpcore-migration/step3.md

-# Create Dockerfile (1): the Build phase
+# Create Dockerfile (1/2): the Build phase

+First create an empty Dockerfile:

+`touch /root/mfpconnector/Dockerfile`{{execute}}

-First create an empty Dockerfile and insert the following:
+than open it in the editor (/root/mfpconnector) and insert the following:

 <pre class="file" data-filename="/root/mfpconnector/Dockerfile" data-target="replace">
 #-------------------------------------------------